 Keep in mind that this applies not just to O365 mailboxes and other email-related items, but also to Teams chats and files stored in OneDrive and SharePoint – core repositories that hold precious company data.

 Another scenario which O365's native tools cannot help with is deliberate deletion.
 What if a bad actor gained access to your Office 365 admin portal and quickly ran a script deleting everything?
 With the various tools provided by Microsoft, recovering in this situation would be very difficult and time-consuming.
 A third-party backup application which uses a centralized management console would help immensely in this situation.
 This will save your data and your organization valuable hours of recovery time.

 Many O365 customers have to manage staff under different O365 organizations.
 In the past, admins would have to log into each organization separately to configure any type of retention services.
 Whether your company is merging new business units or you have outsourced O365 management, you can now centrally manage backups across multiple organizations using Altaro Office 365 Backup.

 Altaro also provides a version for Managed Service Providers (MSPs), enabling MSPs to run and manage backups for all their customers through one central multitenant console.
-This includes backing up all mailboxes, emails, attachments, calendars, contacts and files stored in OneDrive and SharePoint across all tenants.
+This includes backing up all mailboxes, emails, attachments, calendars, contacts, Teams chats, and files stored in OneDrive and SharePoint across all tenants.
+MSPs can also use the same multitenant console to manage and monitor their customers' endpoint backups.
 This simplifies administration and reporting while saving time and reducing costs.